-The affluent real estate markets of Northwest Bergen County which includes towns like Ridgewood, Glen Rock, Allendale and Saddle River share a trait with top-tier markets across the country: the prevalence of private, or "exclusive," listings.
+The affluent real estate markets of Northwest Bergen County which includes towns like Ridgewood, Glen Rock, Allendale and Wyckoff share a trait with top-tier markets across the country: the prevalence of private, or "exclusive," listings.

 In a luxury market like Ridgewood, where inventory is often low and buyer demand remains high, homes listed publicly on the MLS most often sell for over asking price, sparking bidding wars that push the final sale price far beyond initial expectations.
-Till Horkenbach and Kelly O’Brien with Keller Village Square Realty in Ridgewood, NJ averaged Y-T-D 13% over the asking price for their sellers on their 2025 listings.
+Till Horkenbach and Kelly O’Brien with Keller Village Square Realty in Ridgewood, NJ averaged Y-T-D 13% over the asking price for their sellers.

 The core finding from analysis in comparable ultra-competitive markets is stark: open competition pays.
 When a home is exposed to the widest possible audience of buyers, the resulting competition generates dramatically higher sales prices.